-Accordingly, alongside the Code of Ethics and the Code of Conduct already in place, the Group has adopted a Sustainability Policy, a Policy on Responsible Lending and Investing produced its second Consolidated Non-Financial Statement, in accordance with the core option for the financial year 2017/2018.
+Accordingly, alongside the Code of Ethics and the Code of Conduct already in place, the Group has adopted a Sustainability Policy, a Policy on Responsible Lending and Investing produced its second Consolidated Non-Financial Statement, in accordance with the core option for the financial year 2018/2019.
 The report, complete with a materiality matrix, has been prepared in accordance with the GRI Standards issued by the Global Reporting Initiative and Legislative Decree 254/2016 regarding Non-Financial Information, applicable on a mandatory basis as of this year.

 - Voluntary adherence to a set of principles to promote sustainability values over the long term, through responsible policy actions, company practices, and social and civil behaviour which take account of the future generations;

 - A commitment entered into with the United Nations by the participating companies’ senior management to contribute to a new phase of globalization to be characterized by sustainability, international co-operation and partnership in a multi-stakeholder perspective.

 Legislative Decree 254/2016